timescale/docs/timescaledb/overview/release-notes/index.md

 <!-- <highlight type="warning"> This release is high priority for upgrade.
 We strongly recommend that you upgrade as soon as possible. </highlight> -->

-The new experimental features in the 2.6 release are:
+The experimental features in the 2.6 release are:

 - `time_bucket_ng` support for N months on continuous aggregates `time_bucket_ng` support for Timezones on continuous aggregates